melshiD/call-me-back/README.md

 - **Layer 3 (Relationship):** How long they've known each other, the nature of their relationship
 - **Layer 4 (User Knowledge):** Facts extracted from previous conversations (job, family, hobbies, ongoing situations)
 - **Layer 5 (Guidelines):** Phone-specific rules like brevity, natural speech patterns, handling interruptions
+- **Additional Layers:** Varous prompt elements can be injected during a single conversation.
+For example, when a call is approaching the user's max-call duration, the app has the persona tell the user "Hey, we're about done with our time".
+That information will be fed into the persona's context so that the persona can maintain a most accurate assessment of what the user and persona are experiencing together.

 ---